JonathanBrown003/kickstarter-analysis/README.md

 One particular challenge was the embedding of images in the README.md section of GitHub.
 I tried numerous google searches for clarification and used the exact syntax provided in the module but the image wouldn’t embed but instead was a clickable link to view on a separate tab.
 I finally figured it out by clicking on the particular image in the "resources" folder that I wanted to embed then copying the image link.
 The general navigation through GitHub for a new user is challenging but this should subside with experience.

 The nesting of functions within Excel has always brought challenges for me personally but the class demonstrations and breakout sessions greatly improved my understanding of how to execute nested formulas.

+This Help page was helpful in working through nested formulas: [Microsoft Help - Nested Formulas](https://support.microsoft.com/en-us/office/use-nested-functions-in-a-formula-9d7c966d-6030-4cd6-a052-478d7d844166)

 ## Results